-🐺 National Energy Retail Rules
+😾 National Energy Retail Rules

-There has been one new rule change request since the last update which relates to facilitating efficient integration of DER.
+There has been one new rule change request since the last update which seeks to make it easier for life support customers to change address or switch retailers.

-There have been no new draft determinations or final determinations since the last update.
+There have been no new draft or final determinations since the last update.

-🔥 National Gas Rules
+National Gas Rules